Destination: Himalaya, India, Nepal

 Please make sure that on booking you select a tour date and bike.

 Leap aboard your overnight flight and kip to Kath'.
+The left side of the 'plane usually gives the best views of the mountains.

 A short hop, but very satisfying as we take in the sites of the Mustang Valley on challenging roads, beside the Gandaki River.
 Passing though village life and the ever-outstanding vistas, we make our way to Kagbeni Village, with it's 500 year-old monastery.